Menu

 Try these sunrise or sunset spots on the Sunshine Coast:

 • Mount Tinbeerwah, Noosa: Depending on the time of year, you can see the sunrise.
-Generally good for sunset.
+Generally also good for sunset.

 • Mount Coolum or Mount Ninderry: Sunrise or sunset.
 Bring a torch to avoid stumbles.